The latest developments

 With a view to achieving the creation of a prosperous society, and to contribute to the sustainable development of such a society, Toyota adopts a set of principles for philanthropic activities where it joins forces with a broad segment of society, uses its resources effectively, and engages in philanthropic activities that will contribute to solving societal issues while promoting the development of human resources who will lead the next generation, in line with local conditions in each country and region.

-The grant program, based on the above principles, offers support for projects committed to capacity building for next-generation environmental conservation, and for projects that seek to cultivate solutions to environmental issues collaboratively with NPOs and other non-profit private groups.
+The grant program, based on the above principles, offers support for projects committed to capacity building for next-generation environmental conservation, and for projects that seek to cultivate solutions to environmental issues collaboratively with NPOs and other private non-profit organizations.

 Scope of Grant Projects

-Toyota believes that monozukuri is about developing people, and as such, supports the activities of non-profit organizations whose aim it is to promote projects that foster individuals seeking solutions for environmental issues and to contribute to practical problem-solving on those issues.
+Toyota believes that monozukuri is about developing people, and as such, supports the activities of private non-profit organizations that aim to promote projects that foster individuals seeking solutions for environmental issues and to contribute to practical problem-solving on those issues.

-- Private non-profit institutions/organizations are eligible for the grant.
+- Private non-profit organizations are eligible for the grant.

-- NPOs (non-profit organizations), NGOs (non-governmental organizations), charitable organizations, and officially unregistered voluntary organizations or groups are also encouraged to apply.
+- Non-profit organizations (NPOs), non-governmental organizations (NGOs), charitable organizations, and officially unregistered voluntary organizations or groups are also encouraged to apply.

-- For-profit organizations, national, regional and municipal government agencies, schools (including kindergarten through university) and international institutions (established by international agreements) are NOT eligible for this grant.
+- For-profit organizations, national, regional, and municipal government agencies, schools (including kindergarten through university), and international organizations (established by intergovernmental national agreements) are NOT eligible for this grant.

-We provide grants to projects conducted solely by Japan-based groups or projects that collaborate with Japan-based groups and foreign-based groups.
+We provide grants to projects conducted solely by Japan-based groups or projects that collaborate with Japan-based groups and overseas-based groups.

-Activities conducted solely by foreign-based groups are not eligible for this grant.
+Activities conducted solely by overseas-based groups are not eligible for this grant.

-However, activities conducted in collaboration with foreign-based groups and overseas affiliates of Toyota Motor Corporation are eligible for this grant.
+However, activities conducted in collaboration with overseas-based groups and overseas affiliates of Toyota Motor Corporation are eligible for this grant.